 The UK Plastics Pact

-Unilever is a founding member of the UK Plastics Pact which has a vision for an economy where plastics never become waste.
+Unilever is a founding member of the which has a vision for an economy where plastics never become waste.
 It brings together the entire plastics packaging value chain behind this vision – governments, businesses, local authorities, NGOs and consumers – and commits to a set of world-leading targets.
 These include eliminating problematic or unnecessary single-use packaging through redesign, innovation or alternative (reuse) delivery models.

 Opening up our technology and expertise